Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable tips for RV owners.

 - Shampoo the carpet to get all of the stains out.
-Even if it’s worn a little, make the carpet look as new and clean as is possible.
-If there is a badly worn area in the carpet, place a small rug over the area.
+Even if it’s worn a little, make the carpet look as new and clean as possible.
+If there is a badly worn area on the carpet, place a small rug over the area.

 - Clean the driver’s seat, passenger seat, chairs and the sofa along with any seat cushions to brighten them up as much as possible.

-11. Clean the stove/range.
+- Clean the stove/range.
 Make sure it shines and there are absolutely no grease or food stains on it.
-Make sure ti turns on and heats properly.
+Make sure it turns on and heats properly.

-12. Clean the fridge/freezer and be prepared to demonstrate that it works properly.
-With a 2-way fridge design, turn it on the night before showing it, so it will be nice and cold when you show it to a potential buyer.
+- Clean the fridge/freezer and be prepared to demonstrate that it works properly.
+With a two-way fridge design, turn it on the night before showing it, so it will be nice and cold when you show it to a potential buyer.

-15. Be prepared to demonstrate that the TV’s all work properly, using the roof TV antenna or even the satellite antenna system.
+- Be prepared to demonstrate that the TVs all work properly, using the roof TV antenna or even the satellite antenna system.
 This is a real selling point for almost every buyer.

-16. If the customer makes a serious offer, then be prepared to take them for a drive, to demonstrate that it runs well and handle properly.
+- If the customer makes a serious offer, then be prepared to take them for a drive, to demonstrate that it runs well and handles properly.

 Handling Low-Ball Offers and Buyer Tricks